Cleaning up after your dog

 Dog off-leash and dog prohibited areas

 There are many designated off-leash areas to exercise dogs in the City of Melbourne.
-Some parks have designated off-leash areas for dogs available at all times, while others parks provide for off leash access and use for specific times of the day.
+Some parks have designated off-leash areas for dogs available at all times, while others parks provide for off-leash access and use for specific times of the day.

 There are also designated areas within Royal Park, JJ Holland Park and Fawkner Park where dogs are prohibited at all times.